-Jimi, like Paul McCartney, was a left-handed guitar player… Hendrix’s fuzz-guitar version of “The Star-Spangled Banner” at Woodstock has become a famous sound clip… He died two short weeks before another rock icon, Janis Joplin… A museum and interactive shrine to Hendrix, called the Experience Music Project, was built in Seattle by computer magnate Paul Allen.
+Jimi Hendrix, like Paul McCartney, was a left-handed guitar player… Jimi Hendrix’s fuzz-guitar version of “The Star-Spangled Banner” at Woodstock has become a famous sound clip… He died two short weeks before another rock icon, Janis Joplin… A museum and interactive shrine to Jimi Hendrix, called the Experience Music Project, was built in Seattle by computer magnate Paul Allen.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.